 - File a complaint with FMCSA if you experience trouble with a mover.

-Household goods complaints can be reported to the Motor Carrier Transportation Division.
+Household goods complaints can be reported to the Commerce and Compliance Division.

-- File a complaint with Commerce and Compliance Division through email.
+- Email a complaint to Commerce and Compliance Division.